 - Rember early morning sounds: A newspaper delivery, early traffic, or your neighbor’s dog can disrupt your sleep and shorten overall sleep time.
 In addition to making sure your sleep environment is quiet at bedtime, it also helps to protect against the intrusion of these early-morning noises.

 Noise can undermine your sleep, but it doesn’t have to.
-Being aware of the noise-related disruptions to your sleep environment, and taking simple steps to guard against unwanted noise, can get you to a place of better, more enjoyable sleep.
+Being aware of the noise-related disruptions to your sleep environment, having set bedtime rituals, and taking simple steps to guard against unwanted noise, can get you to a place of better, more enjoyable sleep.